Jo WEBSTERS story

 I don’t want to take life for granted again.

 None of us should take life for granted.
-HPV Viral Cancer isn’t a great subject.
-But it is a subject that I can talk about from first-hand experience, it needs to be put in its place.
+Viral disease isn’t a great subject, but I can talk about it from first-hand experience.
+It needs to be put in its place.